justinmoon/junction/ELECTRON.md

 - changed package.json to `"electron-pack": "build -l"`
   - to get a multi-platform build it should be `build -mwl` [(docs)](https://www.electron.build/multi-platform-build)
 - [how to build windows on linux](https://www.electron.build/multi-platform-build#docker)
-  - run `yarn build -w` inside the container to just build for windows
+  - run `yarn && yarn build -w` inside the container to just build for windows

 - ^^ not that comment